top of page

 Men: David Riddle (2025) - 3:28:25

 And lastly, to close this article out, I saved the best for last!
 Here are the top times for the Flying Fur 2 mile.
 Because who doesn't love dogs?
+(The race has since changed distances to 1.3 miles)

 Men: Matthew Van Cleave (2015) - 10:47